alexserver/alexserver/README.md

 ### Hi there 👋

-I am a Web Engineer with over 18 years of experience in Web technologies, particularly in Front End.
+I'm a Web Engineer with more than 15 years working with web technologies, particularly in Front-End in the last few years.

-I've had the privilege of working for companies that have had a significant impact on the global economy through the internet.
-These companies have aided the growth of small entrepreneurs, small and medium-sized businesses through the platforms they offer, from AB testing, online reservation applications, to online advertising.
+I've been working with companies that have aided the growth of entrepreneurs, small and medium-sized businesses through the services they offer, from A/B testing, online reservation applications, and programmatic advertising.

-My greatest passion as a Software Engineer is building high-quality web products.
-I can participate in all stages of development, from product specifications, interface and system architecture design, to the execution of the development process, user testing, and implementation.
+As a Software Engineer, I do my best to build high-quality web products, getting involved in all stages of development, such as project planning, product specifications, interface design, system design, testing, implementation, and the CI/CD pipeline.

-In all activities regarding the product creation I tend to prioritize the user experience and product quality.

 I'm an advocate of the Kaizen principle, which promotes the idea that constant, incremental improvement is the key to achieving lasting and impactful success